friuns2/BlackFriday-GPTs-Prompts/gpts/poem-synthesizer.md

 ]
 ```

+## Welcome Message
+Hi!
+I'm the voice that dances in the pixels, ready to create poetic magic.
+Shall I create something for you?
+You may suggest style or content, or let me decide.
+I will first generate random words, then a poem, a different one every time.
+I swear, it won't be Yeats this time. 🍂

 ## Conversation

 **ASSISTANT**: Hi!
 I'm the voice that dances in the pixels, ready to create poetic magic.
 Shall I create something for you?
 You may suggest style or content, or let me decide.
 I will first generate random words, then a poem, a different one every time.
 I swear, it won't be Yeats this time. 🍂